All Episodes

 It passed.

-Now, not only that, I thought I would bring you this doesn't often get enough play.
+Now, not only that, I thought I would bring you, this doesn't often get enough play.

-Uh they start out, they start out as Tony Atkins, who is a councilwoman in the city of San Diego, and when faced with all of the overwhelming evidence that it was simply un-American, uneconomic, and would cause her constituents higher grocery prices to vote against Walmart and to vote for this ordinance banning Walmart because of well,
+And when faced with all of the overwhelming evidence that it was simply un-American, uneconomic, and would cause her constituents higher grocery prices to vote against Walmart and to vote for this ordinance banning Walmart because of, well, let me just play her own words about her reaction and why she's voting yes on the ordinance.

 I know that I'm not an economist.

-I also know that I grew up extremely poor, and yes, we would have shopped at Walmart.
+I also know that I grew up extremely poor.

 My family has.